-You might already know that the right music can sooth emotions or energize you for an activity, but did you know that research has shown that music might also promote better cognitive health and other benefits as you age?
+You might already know that the right music can soothe emotions or energize you for an activity, but did you know that research has shown that music might also promote better cognitive health and other benefits as you age?
 According to the NAMN Foundation, participating regularly in activities that involve music may stimulate the brain in a way to slows the decline of cognitive functions related to age or disease processes such as dementia.
 And learning to play an instrument can help older adults maintain or develop better mental processes skills.

 Music also provides social benefits when you engage in activities together, such as listening to favorite songs, singing or dancing.
 Here are several ways to enjoy the benefits of music in your assisted living community or apartment.